taobojlen/npm-crev/README.md

 # Introduction

-⚠️ **WARNING** ⚠️ Do not use this library for anything real.
-It currently uses some ugly hacks to enforce compatibility with [cargo-crev](https://github.com/crev-dev/cargo-crev).
-These hacks may or may not completely break the cryptographic properties of this project.

 `npm-crev` is an implementation of the [crev](https://github.com/crev-dev/crev/) distributed code review system for the npm ecosystem.

 > Crev is scalable, distributed, and social.
 Users publish and circulate results of their reviews: potentially warning about problems, malicious code, or just encouraging high quality by peer review.